 About the Species

-The fin whale is the second-largest species of whale.
+The fin whale is the second-largest whale species on earth, second only to the blue whale.
 It is found throughout the world’s oceans.
 It gets its name from an easy-to-spot fin on its back, near its tail.

-Like all large whales, fin whales were hunted by commercial whalers, which greatly lowered their population.
-Whalers did not target them at first, because of their speed and open ocean habitat.
-But, as whaling methods modernized with steam-powered ships and explosive harpoons, whalers over-hunted other species of whales they had used for oil, bone, and fat.
-They turned to fin whales, killing a huge number during the mid-1900s—725,000 in the Southern Hemisphere alone.
+Like all large whales, fin whales were hunted by commercial whalers, which severely lowered their populations.
+Whalers did not target them at first, because they were fast swimmers and lived in open ocean habitats.
+But, as whaling methods modernized with steam-powered ships and explosive harpoons, and whalers decimated other easy-to-catch species, whaling turned to fin whales.
+This industry killed a huge number during the mid-1900s—nearly 725,000 in the Southern Hemisphere alone.

-Whaling is no longer a major threat for this species.
-(Commercial whaling ended in the 1970s and 1980s, though some hunting continues today in Greenland through subsistence whaling allowances from the International Whaling Commission.)
-Today, the biggest threat comes from vessel strikes.
+Whaling is no longer a threat for fin whales (commercial whaling ended in the 1970s and 1980s, though some subsistence hunting continues today in Greenland under sustainable quotas allowed by the International Whaling Commission).
+Currently, the major threat to this species comes from vessel strikes.
 The fin whale is listed as endangered under the Endangered Species Act and depleted under the Marine Mammal Protection Act.

 For management purposes, we divide fin whales in U.S. into four stocks: